 The term "Issue" refers to the general concept for the object on which you collaborate with others.
 When the issue type is modified to Bug, this becomes a bug.
 Additionally, there are task, sub-task, and feature categories.
 However, the advantage of JIRA is that you should set up an issue to symbolize everything which changes state and will be worked by the various people.
 Although it appears to be best suited for managing professional developers, it is frequently used to handle bugs, push notifications, and task requirements.

 Additionally, you may use JIRA as an Issue Tracker; for instance, if you run the customer support, every service ticket can be considered a JIRA 'Issue'.
-JIRA developed as an issue tracker, which explains the term 'Issue'.
+JIRA was developed as an issue tracker, which explains the term 'Issue'.

-In the agile environment, we typically refer to items as "Product Backlog Items" or "User Stories"; the term "user story" refers to the specific style of creating Product Backlog, and the words "Product Backlog Item" and "User Story" are frequently used alternatively.
+In the agile environment, we typically refer to items as "Product Backlog Items" or "User Stories"; the term "user story in Jira" refers to the specific style of creating Product Backlog, and the words "Product Backlog Item" and "User Story" are frequently used alternatively.
 However, the technologically proper way to approach this is User Story format becomes a way to express Product Backlog, and it shouldn't be constricted.
 A Product Backlog Issue - whether it's a Post-It Note, a JIRA Issue, or something else - is a placeholder for, or reminder for, a conversation.

 JIRA is a task management application that enables teams to plan, monitor, and report their work.
 An issue in JIRA may take the shape of a software bug, a project activity, a support complaint, or a leave request form.
 Thus, an "Issue" in JIRA is a ticket or anything you choose to label.
 And in JIRA, the repository for these 'Issues' is referred to as a "Project."